To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.

 Any vehicle service contract worth its salt can be canceled.
 Most providers have a 30-day money-back guarantee policy.
 Virtually all contracts can be canceled for a prorated refund, though you may be required to pay a cancellation fee.

 In our research, we’ve come across a number of customer complaints about having trouble canceling contracts from less reputable companies.
 It can be hard to get out of a contract if your provider is set on making cancellation difficult.

 If you are having a hard time getting out of your extended warranty contract, try posting a complaint on the company’s BBB profile or on the Federal Trade Commission (FTC) or Federal Communications Commission (FCC) websites.
 These sites track consumer reports about fraudulent business practices.
 The FTC fines companies that are found to be in violation of customer service laws around phishing and scam tactics.

 Top Recommendations for Vehicle Service Contracts

 Once you’re ready to purchase a vehicle service contract, it’s time to start comparing quotes.
-Whether you’re buying a used car or your manufacturer’s warranty just expired, consider looking into options from three of our top recommended extended warranty providers: Endurance, CarShield and Protect My Car.
+Whether you’re buying a used car or your manufacturer’s warranty just expired, consider looking into options from three of our top recommended extended warranty providers: Endurance, Protect My Car, and CarShield.